FabianBartl/Filmbibliothek/README.md

 - Almost all possible movie data are now queried from IMDb
 - Subtitle support added
 - Allow only URLs or relative paths for attributes of movie configurations that require paths
+- Responsive design for smartphones and tablets added

 ### Patch notes

-- Responsive CSS style for smartphones and tablets added
-- Added fallback (google) fonts
-- Ignore the `non-result filters` configuration on smaller screens and show only the search results instead
+- Added `age-restriction` configuration to restrict access to movies with an age rating higher than or equal to the specified limit
-- Fix `ModuleNotFoundError` error when running the [install.py](install.py) script for the first time
+- Fix CSS font-face not found error
+- Import jQuery and CryptoJS from CDN
-- Show the IMDb rating on the movie details page
+- Fix shifted design of the last row on the movie overview page
-- The [collect_metadata.py](collect_metadata.py) script now has a colored progress bar representing the level of the last logging message

 ### Impressions